ModelInference/texada/README.md

 ## Regular expression arguments

 Texada relies on user-supplied regular expressions ([Perl regular expressions](http://www.boost.org/doc/libs/1_55_0/libs/regex/doc/html/boost_regex/syntax/perl_syntax.html)) to parse structured log lines.
-By default, Texada will treat every single line as an event, equivalent lines (i.e. lines whose strings match) as instances of the same event type, and "--" as partitions between traces.
-However, in order to parse logs which contain any kind of structure, regular expressions must be provided to determine the event type of a log line.
+By default, Texada will treat every line as an event and equivalent lines (i.e., lines whose strings match) as instances of the same event type, and "--" as partitions between traces.
+However, to parse more complex logs regular expressions must be provided to determine the event type of a log line.

 There are two command line options which require regular expression arguments:

-First, the option -s, which specifies the log lines to be interpreted as partitions between traces, takes along with it a single regular expression, and all lines matching said regular expression will be treated as partitions between traces.
+* -s : specifies the log lines to be interpreted as partitions between traces, takes a single regular expression argument, and all lines matching this expression are treated as partitions between traces.

-Second, the option -r takes along with it a list of regular expressions, each specifying the structure of some log line.
-Unlike option -s, the regex arguments of -r require a capturing group having the name <ETYPE> to be specified.
-When the program runs, it will go through each line and try to match it with one of these regular expressions; once a match is found, the string captured by the named group <ETYPE> will become the event type of the line.
+* -r : takes a list of regular expressions as argument, each specifying the structure of some log line.
+Unlike -s, the regex arguments of -r require a capturing group with the name <ETYPE>.
+Texada will walk through the log lines and try to match each line with one of these regular expressions; once a match is found, the string captured by the named group <ETYPE> will become the event type of the line.

-If a line fails to match any of the provided regular expressions, the program will be unable to go on and abort.
-In order to ignore these unmatched log lines, -i option can be invoked.
+* -i : If a line fails to match any of the provided regular expressions, the program will abort.
+To ignore these unmatched log lines use the -i option.

 # Command line usage screen